jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Few misses on the dino nugs part to start out, looking hot here team.
 - Dino at Pan's canoe flips it and all the members enter the water resulting in Pan getting a major bite.
 - Pan's canoe members start jumping ship and heading to land as the canoe drifts down the river.
-- On the other (right) side, Skogur misses an attack, Freya misses netting the sucka but Virra jumps on it's back like a boss.
+- On the other (right) side, Skógur misses an attack, Freya misses netting the sucka but Virra jumps on it's back like a boss.
 - Virra dodges attacks and stays on board of the dinosaur
 - Back to the left hand side of the river.
   - Qawasha rains down flames on the dinosaurs and apologies to the beast after hitting them.
   - After bloodying the left hand dino it swims away.
-- Back to the right side of the map, the other dino flips the canoe with Skog-daddy and the rest of the party inside plunging us into the water.
+- Back to the right side of the map, the other dino flips the canoe with Skóg-daddy and the rest of the party inside plunging us into the water.
 - Freya gets got with a monster bite and clings on to life since she's strong af.
 - Skogur disengages then swims to Freya and hands off a healing potion to get some HP.
-- The river isn't as calm as we thought and the canoes are moving in the water downstream as everyone has been flung out of the canoes.
+- The river isn't as calm as we thought and the canoes are moving in the water downstream as everyone has been flung out of their canoes.
 - Using a combination of land, air and see attacks the second dino swims away.
 - Catching our breath we grab the canoes down river and set off again.

 ### Deadly Sight Seeing
 - The Party spots something around the river bend as we coast along.
-- Getting a little thirsty on the boat since each person needs to drink 2 gallons of water per day.
+- Getting a little thirsty on the boat since each person needs to **drink 2 gallons of water per day**.
-- See something jump between trees overhead but shrug it off.
-What could be so dangerous?
+- See something jump between trees overhead but shrug it off. _What could be so dangerous?_
 - A totem with a huge wooden mask carved onto it with a picture of an ant.
   - Pan makes a Wisdom and notices that it is a warning/territory marker.
-  - Qawasha says it's the Golem Tribe, "They will kidnap you in the night for slavery, just for the sake of it.
-Avoid them if you can."
+  - Qawasha says it's the Golem Tribe, _"They will kidnap you in the night for slavery, just for the sake of it.
+Avoid them if you can."_
-- Continue on down the river and heavy ran starts to fall.
+- Continue on down the river and heavy rain starts to fall.
 - We decide to pull over and try to get out of the elements and capture some much needed H2O.
   - Cannot take a long rest with heavy rain.
 - Try to take canoes in further from the river for safety but can't find cover.
 Found an elevated rock formation to get us off the muddy jungle floor though